ML-KULeuven/socceraction/docs/documentation/faq.rst

 You are free to use, modify and redistribute socceraction in any way you see fit.
 However, if you do use socceraction in your research, please cite our `research papers <Research>`_.
-When you use socceraction in public work or whn building a product or service using socceraction, we kindly request that you include the following attribution text in all advertising and documentation::
+When you use socceraction in public work or when building a product or service using socceraction, we kindly request that you include the following attribution text in all advertising and documentation::

   This product includes socceraction created by the <a href="https://dtai.cs.kuleuven.be/sports/">DTAI Sports Analytics lab</a>,